japgolly/learning/recursion-blog/02-cata.md

 ```

 The first argument `fAlgebra` is so-called because `F[A] => A` is known as an
-F-algebra. *What* it is, is your folding-logic function that inspects a single
+F-algebra. *What* it is, is your folding logic.
+You implement your folding logic as a function that processes a single
 level/layer of your structure without recursion.
-The `f: Fix[F]` is the data structure that you want to fold into some type `A`.
-Combine the two with this magic function and all the recursion is taken care of
-for you, and the result is just a single `A`.
-If you're confused, the examples
-below will clear it up.

-Level?
-Layer?
-Visualise your recursive data types like this:
+When I say level/layer, I mean in terms of recursive depth, example:

 ```
 IntList
 =======